Jacob-Hilt/Level-JJAMM/README.md

 This repository contains a single player game with various levels for the player to beat.
 Each level contains obstacles, goals and sometimes enemies.
 The player will start off without any weapons but as the player progresses they will obtain various weapons.

 ## Build and Run
-To run the program once it is built, say
+To run the program once it is built, enter ./dungeonjjamm
-./leveljjamm

 ##License
 This work is made available under the "MIT License".
 Please see the file LICENSE in this distribution for license terms.